Practice Zero Trust Questions Now

 - Watch for identity controls that are too broad for the requested scope.

-- Questions in Manage Identity and Access often include distractors that look correct for Zero Trust but violate least-privilege, durability, or availability requirements.
+- Questions in Manage Identity and Access often include distractors that look correct for Zero Trust but violate least-privilege, compliance, or availability requirements.

 - Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.